Government of Delhi: Judiciary

 The Delhi High Court has jurisdiction over Delhi, which also has two types of lower courts: the Small Causes Court for civil cases, and the Sessions Court for criminal cases.
 Like other Union territories, the Delhi Police reports to the Ministry of Home Affairs, Government of India and not the government of NCT of Delhi.
 Headed by the Police Commissioner, it is one of the largest metropolitan police forces in the world.
 The headquarters of Delhi Police are located Jai Singh Marg, Connaught Place, New Delhi.

+Universities

+The following universities were established by the Govt. of Delhi.